BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 tags:
   - Conversation-Tutorials
 ---
-In this tutorial you will learn the basics of the conversations.
+In this tutorial, you will learn the basics of the conversations.
 These allow you to create a dialog between the player and a NPC.
 Therefore, these are the basic tool for story telling.

 <div class="grid" markdown>